carlosneves0/vite-ssg-react/README.md

 > **Known bug**: _during development_, files imported in this way will be injected into all entrypoints, even if that entrypoint doesn't transitively depend on that CSS file.
 This bug doesn't happen in the production build.

 > [!TIP]
 > For now, this can be mitigated by only including "global" CSS for globally shared components.
 For styles specific to a web-page, include them with the `?url` parameter.
-[See the session below](#local-css-imports).
+[See the section below](#local-css-imports).

 The `cssLinks` prop must be rendered as `<link>` tags, otherwise no CSS will be loaded by the final HTML page: